buckaroo-labs/SemanticScuttle/README.md

 ## Warning

 We offer no warranty, express or implied, regarding the security of this application.
 No security testing has been performed, but a visual review has revealed highly questionable coding practices.
-The associated risks may be mitigated by turning off anonymous editing and user registration capabilities after a single administrative user has been created (see configuration.rst file in doc folder), and/or not exposing the application to the internet.
+Many of the associated risks may be mitigated by turning off anonymous editing and user registration capabilities after a single administrative user has been created (see configuration.rst file in doc folder), and/or not exposing the application to the internet.

 ## Features
   * LDAP/Active Directory authentication